ZenderB3D/pp_docs/docs/Features/snap_and_drag.md

-#Snap and Drag tool
+#Snap tool

-A bit of a weird tool that can facilitate object to object snapping by clicking on an object and then releasing the mouse on another.
-Once done, it transitions to a slide/scale/stretch/rotate operator.

-It also has a view-based anchor snap mode that's only available if you click on a piston armature or b empty. it expects that you assume a side view which is only used to set a rotation.
-A target object is still required to set a location.
-If you don't release on an object but empty space, it'll use the 3d cursor.

-In slide mode, pressing 1, 2 or 3 for an axis that's already active will offset the object in the direction of the set axis, you can press I to invert the offset direction.
+A tool that can be used to snap objects to other objects.
+It also has a slide and scale mode which can be accessed pressing S after snapping an object.
+Offsetting and rotating is also possible.
+Lastly, you can also snap to face centers or snap points(holding ctrl or pressing tab respectively)

+When offsetting, pressing I will invert the offset direction.